To Think Or Not To Think is by Ron Murdock

 It is to ask if the above quote of Bob Dylan could become reality if what passes for todays Thought Police get their way.
 I wonder if brain fingerprinting or mind scanning technology is far enough advanced to be legally introduced in our world to flush out all the thought criminals.
 If an individual won’t be led into a mental prison to be controlled by fear, will they be separated physically from the herd so the majority won’t be ‘infected’ by the truth or reality?

 We’re living in a world where most have no idea of learning how to think.
 It’s alarming when thought control will be used to keep people in a conformist mindset.
 Some can be intimidated on a continual basis to toe the party line.
-Others might use thought control as fun and games to keep ‘thought crime’ at bay until it’s eliminated then their thoughts can be considered sanitized.
+Others might use thought control as fun and games to keep ‘thought crime’ at bay until it’s eliminated, then their thoughts can be considered sanitized.
 These are the type of people most willing to give up personal freedoms without a struggle or any thought to what could happen.
-Is what I’ve written here become reality or remain speculation on my part?
+Is what I’ve written here become reality, or will it remain speculation on my part?